Agriculture

 The Field Briefing

-Start your day on a sprawling farm.
-You're not holding a shovel; you're holding a tablet.
-Check telemetry data from a fleet of autonomous tractors currently tilling the soil.
-One tractor has flagged a sensor error—quickly recalibrate the GPS settings from your screen.
+Arjun starts his day on a sprawling farm in Pune.
+He isn't holding a shovel; he's holding a tablet.
+He's checking the telemetry data from a fleet of autonomous tractors currently tilling the soil.
+One tractor has flagged a sensor error, and Arjun quickly recalibrates the GPS settings from his screen.

 10:30 AM